BioBoost/course_programming_from_base_to_ace/docs/introduction/04_storing_data/README.md

 ### Some Examples

-Examples of variable declarations with initialization of different simple data types:
+Examples of variable declarations of different data types with initialization:

 ```csharp
 // Simple integer